latent-seeker/latent-seeker.github.io/_pages/about.md

 👋 Hi, I'm Yukun Zhang (张玉坤).

-I am currently a Ph.D. student in Computer Science and Technology at the **College of Computer Science and Artificial Intelligence, Fudan University**.
+I am currently a Ph.D. student in Computer Science and Technology at the **College of Computer Science and Artificial Intelligence, Fudan University (FDU)**.
 Prior to this, I received my Master's degree in Biomedical Engineering from Beijing University of Posts and Telecommunications (BUPT) in 2026.

 My current and future research interests primarily focus on:
-- **Multimodal Large Language Models** (多模态大模型)
+- **Multimodal Large Language Models**
-- **Image and Video Generation** (图像视频生成)
+- **Image and Video Generation**
+- **World Models**

 You can reach me via email at [ykzhang26@m.fudan.edu.cn](mailto:ykzhang26@m.fudan.edu.cn).

 ### 🎓 Education
 * **Ph.D.
 Student** (2026 – Present)
-  * College of Computer Science and Artificial Intelligence, Fudan University
+  * College of Computer Science and Artificial Intelligence, Fudan University (FDU)
 * **Master of Engineering** (2023 – 2026)
   * School of Electronic Engineering, Beijing University of Posts and Telecommunications
 * **Bachelor of Engineering** (2019 – 2023)